elidoran/flatten-array/README.md

 Also, use [my fork](https://github.com/elidoran/array-flatten/tree/add-more/benchmark/code/flatten) of the `array-flatten` project to compare this implementation, called `inplace2.js` there, against many other implementations.

 Normally it's an anti-pattern to alter a provided array unless it is the specific intent (such as a sort utility).
-In this case, it is both the specific intent, the fastest implementation, and it fits the common use pattern.
+In this case, it is the specific intent, the fastest implementation, and the common use pattern.

 The third reason, "common use pattern", means it's common to create a new array which contains many other things which may, or may not, be arrays.
 Then, that top-most array is provided to `@flatten/array`.
 So, it's a brand new array created to contain the results and is therefore a perfect candidate to mutate to hold the final results.